jon-jacky/Piety/viewer/README.md

     can include a relative or absolute path.
 Generate a buffer name *bname*, usually *fname* without any path prefix.
+    If file *fname* does not exist, create a new empty buffer, whose contents can be written out to the file system later.

 - **gr(url)** - Load the web page at *url* into *two*
     buffers: the HTML source, and the rendered text.